AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

 The presence of constructors, destructors, clone and adjust attributes may significantly increase the complexity and footprint of assignment and aggregate usage.
-The compile may optimize these sequences if it has enough information, although it's not always clear if it can.
+The compiler may optimize these sequences if it has enough information, although it's not always clear if it can.

 It is possible to specify that a type hierarchy cannot provide any of these